 Under the zero interest rate policy, with the central bank providing reserves until the short-term interest rate becomes zero, short-term government bills and the monetary base become almost perfect substitutes.
-In such case, orthodox operations, exchanging short-term government bills with the monetary base, do not affect the equilibrium.
-This is because, in a general equilibrium model of asset markets, equilibrium interest rate does not change by exchanging two assets which are almost perfect substitutes.
-Therefore, under the zero interest rate policy, quantitative easing by conducting short-term government securities operations is not effective.13 circulation to money supply increasing.
-The drop in the money multiplier in 1999 was largely caused by excess monetary base due to the zero interest rate policy.
-In fact, financial system instability increased from 1997 to 1998, but from 1999 the financial intermediary function ceased deteriorating, indebted to policy responses including the injection of public funds.
-Therefore, connecting the money multiplier and the financial intermediary function of banks is misleading.
+In such case, orthodox operations, exchanging short-term government bills with the monetary base does not affect the equilibrium.
+This is because, in a general equilibrium model of asset markets, the equilibrium interest rate does not change with the exchange of two assets that are almost perfect substitutes.
+Therefore, under the zero interest rate policy, quantitative easing by conducting short-term government securities operations is not effective.

 The same conclusion can be obtained in discussing monetary easing by not sterilizing intervention in the foreign exchange market.
-The proposal of unsterilized intervention is meaningless, not only practically but theoretically, under a zero interest rate policy.14
+The proposal of unsterilized intervention is meaningless, not only practically but theoretically, under a zero interest rate policy.

-From a practical viewpoint, the amount involved in foreign exchange intervention is trifle.
-Foreign exchange intervention amounts to only ¥1-3 trillion a month, even in Mr. Sakakibara's era, compared with the massive flow of funds in and out of the money markets, amounting to a few trillion yen a day, or the BOJ's massive provision of funds for Y2K problems, reaching ¥50 trillion at the peak.
-It is thus meaningless to make an issue of only funds stemming from foreign exchange intervention.
-In addition, foreign exchange intervention in Japan is within the jurisdiction of the Ministry of Finance, and hence the BOJ, as its agent, cannot disclose such information at its discretion.
-As a result, even if the BOJ announces unsterilized intervention, it cannot be held accountable for its announcement since the information related to intervention is not disclosed.
+From a practical viewpoint, the amount involved in foreign exchange intervention is trivial.
+Foreign exchange intervention amounts to only \$1-3 trillion a month, as it did even during the time of Deputy Minister of Finance Eisuke Sakakibara, compared with the massive flow of funds in and out of the money markets, amounting to a few trillion yen a day, or the BOJ's massive provision of funds for Y2K problems, which reached \$50 trillion at their peak.
+It is thus meaningless to make an issue only of funds stemming from foreign exchange intervention.
+In addition, foreign exchange intervention in Japan is within the jurisdiction of the Ministry of Finance (MOF), and hence the BOJ, as its agent, cannot disclose such information at its discretion.
+As a result, even if the BOJ announces unsterilized intervention, it cannot be held accountable for its announcement since the information related to intervention was not disclosed until August 2000.

-13 Despite this situation, there have been efforts to shorten the time lag between the central bank's short-term financial asset operation and the date of settlement.
+12. Despite this situation, there have been efforts to shorten the time lag between the central bank's short-term financial asset operation and the date of settlement.
 In this context, the effectiveness of operations could be improving.

-14 For practical issues related to sterilized versus unsterilized foreign exchange intervention, see Okina and Shiratsuka (2000).
+13. For practical issues related to sterilized versus unsterilized foreign exchange intervention, see Okina and Shiratsuka (2000).

 Moreover, under the zero interest rate policy, discussing whether or not to sterilize foreign exchange intervention is theoretically meaningless.
-Sterilization, in general, means absorbing the monetary base, which are created by the foreign exchange market interventions, by selling short-term financial assets.
-However, such operations under zero interest rate policy result in an exchange of perfectly substitutable financial assets, thus never affecting the general equilibrium in the financial markets.
-Therefore, whether foreign exchange intervention is sterilized or not, the equilibrium should be unchanged.15
+Sterilization, in general, means absorbing the monetary base, which is created by the foreign exchange market interventions, by selling short-term financial assets.
+However, such operations under the zero interest rate policy result in an exchange of perfectly substitutable financial assets, thus never affecting the general equilibrium in the financial markets.
+Therefore, whether foreign exchange intervention is sterilized or not, the equilibrium should be unchanged.

-Summing up the discussion above, under the zero interest rate policy, "quantitative easing," providing additional monetary base by orthodox operations, such as buying short-term financial assets, does not affect the general equilibrium of interest rates or amount of lending.
+Summing up the discussion above, under the zero interest rate policy, "quantitative easing"-providing additional monetary base by orthodox operations, such as buying short-term financial assets-does not affect the general equilibrium of interest rates or amount of lending.
 In other words, providing monetary base under the zero interest rate policy is not an effective monetary easing measure theoretically unless the financial assets involved are not substitutes for the monetary base.
-This also means that the level of monetary base, or reserves as a component, cannot be an appropriate indicator for monetary conditions as long as the zero interest rate policy continues.16 At the same time, we should bear in mind that this discussion is valid only when zero interest rate are maintained by providing ample monetary base.
+This also means that the level of monetary base, or reserves as a component, cannot be an appropriate indicator for monetary conditions under the zero interest rate policy.
+At the same time, we should bear in mind that this discussion is valid only when the zero interest rate is maintained by providing ample monetary base.